vladak/shield/README.md

 <img src="shield.jpg" alt="drawing" width="400"/>

-The cable running to the screen comes from a solar charger.
+The cable running to the screen comes from the solar panel.

 ## Hardware

+XXX

 ## Genesis